thesummitdev/rook/README.md

-# f.link
+# rook

-F.link is a open source bookmark service built to provide a performant solution to organize, tag and search bookmarks.
-F.link bundles a high throughput transactional database (postgresql) with a Java API server and lightweight web application.
+Rook is a open source bookmark service built to provide a performant solution to organize, tag and search bookmarks.
+Rook bundles a high throughput transactional database (postgresql) with a Java API server and lightweight web application.

 A docker image will be eventually be provided to self-host the entire application with